yrizos/joomla-cli/README.md

 `jcli archive --db`

-Same as above, but will also include a dump of the database (needs `mysqldump`).
+Same as above, but will also include a dump of the database.

 ### Database